Avignon: Geology and terrain

 The region around Avignon is very rich in limestone which is used for building material.
 For example, the current city walls, measuring 4,330 metres long, were built with the soft limestone abundant in the region called mollasse burdigalienne.

 Enclosed by the city walls, the Rocher des Doms is a limestone elevation of Urgonian type, 35 metres high (and therefore safe from flooding of the Rhone which it overlooks) and is the original core of the city.
 Several limestone massifs are present around the commune (the Massif des Angles, Villeneuve-lès-Avignon, Alpilles...) and they are partly the result of the oceanisation of the Ligurian-Provençal basin following the migration of the Sardo-Corsican block.

 The other significant elevation in the commune is the Montfavet Hill—a wooded hill in the east of the commune.

 The Rhone Valley is an old alluvial zone: loose deposits cover much of the ground.
 It consists of sandy alluvium more or less coloured with pebbles consisting mainly of siliceous rocks.
-The islands in the Rhone, such as the Île de la Barthelasse, were created by the accumulation of alluvial deposits and also by the work of man.
+The islands in the Rhone, such as the Île de la Barthelasse, were created by the accumulation of alluvial deposits and also by human intervention.
 The relief is quite low despite the creation of mounds allowing local protection from flooding.

 In the land around the city there are clay, silt, sand, and limestone present.